naeayedea/keith/README.md

 ### Resource Usage
-    Steps have been taken to reduce overall resource usage such as repeated calls to the database to retrieve the same information, the bot now caches server/user objects for a short period of time so that if the same user/server is required over a short period the database is not unnecessarily loaded.
+    Steps have been taken to reduce overall resource usage such as repeated calls to the database to retrieve the same information, the botConfiguration now caches server/user objects for a short period of time so that if the same user/server is required over a short period the database is not unnecessarily loaded.